-Environmental conditions, social upheavals and or poor corporate governance can in different ways negatively affect the value of our clients’ investments and assets.
-These so-called sustainability risks can have a direct impact on the net value, financial performance and returns as well as the reputation of the investments themselves.
-Since such risks cannot ultimately be completely ruled out, we have developed specific strategies to enable us to identify and limit such sustainability risks for the financial services we offer.
+- Environmental conditions, social unrest and or poor corporate governance can have a negative impact on the value of our clients’ investments and assets in several ways.
+These so-called sustainability risks can have a direct impact on the assets, any financing and the earnings in a portfolio, as well as affecting the reputation of the investments themselves.
+Since such risks cannot ultimately be completely ruled out, we have developed specific strategies as part of the financial services we offer in order to be able to identify and limit sustainability risks.